conduktor/conduktor-docs/docs/gateway/interceptors/data-security/encryption/encryption-configuration.md

 }
 ```

-This can then be used to encrypt a field, using `gateway-kms://` as the type for the field secret key:
+This can then be used to encrypt a field using `gateway-kms://` as the secret key type:

 ```
 "recordValue": {